 December and January are also the finest months for the majestic view, as the sky remains crystal clear with a far-sighted view and splendid Himalayan vista.
 As the temperature remains cold there will be snowfall mainly during the night, not everywhere and every day but in some places and someday.

-While on the other hand, above 4000 Meters, places like Dingboche, Lobuche, Gorakshep, and Everest Base Camp will receive different weather.
+On the other hand, above 4,000 Meters, places like Dingboche, Lobuche, Gorakshep, and Everest Base Camp will receive different weather.
 Here, days will be moderately warm, however, nights might be freezing cold and sometimes can drop below minus degree Celsius.

 Nothing to worry about, as all the lodges and tea house has heating facilities with a wooden structure to protect them from excessive cold.
 This makes the room warmer than the outer temperature.

 To experience majestic Himalayan views and fewer crowds, December and January are one of the finest times for Everest Trek, as the trail is clear with fewer trekkers, and hotels will have sufficient numbers of rooms to select the best.

 The table below is the Weather of Everest Base Camp Trek during the months of December and January, according to the following day-to-day itinerary where trekkers spend the night.